tcsvn/activity-assistant/Readme.md

 [![Buy me a coffee][buy-me-a-coffee-shield]][buy-me-a-coffee]

 ## How to cite
-If you are using activity-assistant, consider citing the package
+If you are using activity-assistant for puplications consider citing the package
 ```
 @software{activity-assistant,
   author = {Christian Meier},